 The best spinning reel for steelhead trout for under $100

 If you are looking for a full metal trout size spinning reel for under $100 look no further.
 The Penn Battle III has excellent sealing against water intrusion and a carbon fiber drag system.
 It comes in a range of sizes, but I only consider the 1000 and 2000 sizes suitable if targeting trout.

 It is also one of my favorite trout spinning reels while kayak fishing.
 Do not be tempted to save a few dollars by buying an older Battle II, that generation had issues with line lay which resulted in wind knots.
 Thankfully Penn seems to have fixed that issue with the 3rd generation of the battle.

-This reel has been widely applauded by reviewers and anglers alike.
-It has a great and well deserved reputation.
-It shares several features with the $200 Penn Clash such as the HT-100 carbon fibre drag and CNC gear technology.
+This reel has also been widely applauded by reviewers and anglers alike.
+It shares several features with the $200 Penn Clash such as the HT-100 carbon fiber drag and CNC gear technology.
 Yes, it shares the same gear technology as Penn’s $200 reel.

 Ball bearings and smoothness

 The Battle III has 5+1 stainless steel ball bearings which are sealed.
 This is an upgrade over the cheaper reels in the Penn line.
 Like all modern reels, it does feel smooth.
 Being a sealed reel, there is slightly more resistance than some of the competition.

 The Penn Battle III Penn uses Penns HT-100 carbon fiber drag system which is known to be powerful, robust, and smooth enough.
 Even the smallest reel in the Battle line up, the BLTIII1000 has a whooping 9lb of drag.
 While the 2000 size offers 10lb.

 From my experience, I can assure you that the Penn Battle III has more than enough drag.
 I struggle to see any trout being able to push it to its limits.